ukgov-equality-hub/smc-son/son/content/drivers_of_social_mobility/conditions_of_childhood/childhood_poverty2.md

         The regional estimates have a large margin of error – do not rank or compare specific regions.

         The lines either side of the dots represent [confidence intervals](/about-our-analysis#confidence-intervals) – the range of values that the 'true' value for each region is highly likely to be within.
         In many cases the confidence intervals overlap.
         This suggests differences between specific regions may not be statistically significant.

         See the [composite indices](/social_mobility_by_area#composite-measures-by-region) for more precise estimates and to understand overall regional patterns.

         ::: visualisation vis_type="map" section_name="By area"
             {
                 "code": "DR12",
-                "title": "",
                 "tooltipTitle": "Percentage of children in relative poverty", "map": "/static/data/maps/International_Territorial_Level_2_(January_2021)_UK_BUC.json",
                 "data": "/static/data/indicators/DR12_area-20230417.csv",